BeamMP/BeamMP/README.md

 # Servers
 Server is open source as well as the launcher.
-Please check out our wiki for how to setup your own server.
+Please check out wiki.beammp.com for how to setup your own server.

 # How does this work?
 So at present the idea sits as: Player sets them self as host, by setting a port and clicking host.
 This creates a running configuration of the world, current vehicles so on.
 This config is the first file that will be sent to any clients that try to join.